spmedia/Threat-Actor-Usernames-Scrape/README.md

 I was inspired to make this because corpo threat intel companies are straight up absurd and charge 5-6 figures a year just to access this same type of data.
 I aint paying for that shit and oftentimes those of us in CTI cant get the needed budget approved for the tools we need/want so here we are.
 This is an ever changing and evolving repo that should (in theory) be updated oftenish so that it has fresh data.

-A big thank you to [**Threat Actor Usernames**](https://threatactorusernames.com/) for making a web version of this data and it be searchable by name.
+A big thank you to [**Threat Actor Usernames** (threatactorusernames.com)](https://threatactorusernames.com/) for making an easy to use web version of this data and it be searchable by name.

 Feed this data into your TIP.